TO: Boulder Campus Teaching & Research Faculty, Staff, Deans, Directors, Dept Chairs

 All faculty and staff will be contacted by OIT, and OIT will work with your CSR, a process that has begun during this current semester, to assist you in migrating to Exchange.
 As this occurs, we ask that anyone using a non-CU email account while conducting university business, migrate that account to Microsoft Exchange.
 For those of you associated with some of the regional national laboratories and institutes with whom we have working relationships, arrangements have been made with them to use those labs and institutes as one’s email home (e.g. NOAA, NIST, NCAR, NREL).
 More information is available in an FAQ.

 We recognize that some departments historically have managed their own Exchange server (or other mail servers).
 With this new campuswide solution in place, we encourage departments to reevaluate if it continues to make sense to manage email servers at a departmental level or if the campuswide Exchange solution fits OIT your departmental needs.
-If a department continues to manage their own email server, the department will need to certify, through the CU Boulder IT Security Office, that e-discovery requirements are met.
+If a department continues to manage their own email server, the department will need to certify, through the CU Boulder Office of Information Security (OIS), that e-discovery requirements are met.

 If you feel that you are an exception and using any CU email account is unacceptable in fulfilling your teaching, research or administrative duties, please contact Larry Levine, associate vice chancellor for IT email@example.com, (303) 492-4691.